-Origination: 2/27/1981
+Origination: 10/5/2016

-Effective: 8/13/2020
+Effective: 8/14/2020

 Last Revised: 8/14/2020

 Next Review: 8/14/2022

 Owner: Linda Hoos: SW Title IX CO & Sr

-SW DR
+SWDR

 Area: Human Resources

-Codes: EO 1096
+Codes: EO 1097

-Policy and Procedures; Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating and Domestic Violence, and Stalking against Employees and Third Parties
+Systemwide Policy Prohibiting Discrimination, Harassment & Retaliation, Sexual Misconduct, Dating & Domestic Violence, & Stalking Against Students & Procedure for Addressing

-Executive Order 1096 (Revised August 14, 2020) supersedes Executive Order 1096 (Revised March 29, 2019).
-This policy and procedure applies systemwide, in conjunction with Executive Order 1095 (Revised June 2, 2015) and 1098 (Revised August 14, 2020) and any superseding executive orders.
+Executive Order 1097 (Revised August 14, 2020) supersedes Executive Order 1097 (Revised March 29, 2019).
+This policy and procedure applies systemwide, in conjunction with Executive Orders 1095 (Revised June 2, 2015) and 1098 (Revised August 14, 2020) and any superseding executive orders.

-This executive order (EO 1096) has been revised in response to Federal Regulations and a recent California court of appeal decision and includes addenda that apply to cases involving students and employees that fall within the scope of the Federal Regulations or where a student has been accused of sexual misconduct or dating and domestic violence as defined by CSU policy.1 Addendum B: Federal Mandated Hearing Addendum supersedes this Executive Order's investigation and resolution process for cases that are defined by the Title IX federal regulations as sexual harassment in an education program or activity against a person (including, but not limited to students and employees) in the United States.
+This executive order (EO 1097) has been revised in response to Federal Regulations and a recent California court of appeal decision and includes addenda that apply to cases involving students and employees that fall within the scope of the Federal Regulations or where a student has been accused of sexual misconduct or dating and domestic violence as defined by CSU policy.
+Addendum B: Federal Mandated Hearing Addendum supersedes this Executive Order's investigation and resolution process for cases that are defined by the Title IX federal regulations as sexual harassment in an education program or activity against a person (including, but not limited to students and employees) in the United States.

-Where the Federal Mandated Hearing Addendum is not applicable, Addendum A: State Mandated Hearing Addendum supersedes Article III.C.7-9 and Article IV of this Executive Order with respect to cases (i) alleging sexual misconduct or dating and domestic violence by a student that, (ii) if substantiated, could result in a severe sanction (suspension or expulsion), and (iii) where credibility of any party or witness is central to the finding.
+Where the Federal Mandated Hearing Addendum is not applicable, Addendum A: State Mandated Hearing Addendum supersedes Article III.B.7-9 and Article IV of this Executive Order with respect to cases (i) alleging sexual misconduct or dating and domestic violence by a student that, (ii) if substantiated, could result in a severe sanction (suspension or expulsion), and (iii) where credibility of any party or witness is central to the finding.

 Complaints that are in process as of the effective date of this executive order will be processed in accordance with the procedures outlined herein, however utilizing the policy and definitions set forth in the executive order in place at the time of the alleged misconduct.
-A Complaint is "in process" if the time to appeal to the Chancellor's Office under Executive Orders 1096 or 1098 has not expired.
+A Complaint is "in process" if the time to appeal to the Chancellor's Office under Executive Orders 1097 or 1098 has not expired.